-Click on the small image below for a full size version or scroll down to see the panorama in sections.
+Click on the small image below for a larger version or scroll down to see the panorama in sections.

 This version of the panorama is a superb, rare, Victorian facsimile of the original.
 A beautifully hand coloured view of London from the south.
-You can see an original uncoloured high quality version here but it is incomplete.
+You can see an original uncoloured high quality version here.

 Continuing east along the river, the next section contains a wonderful view of St Paul's Cathedral, after losing its spire in the 1561 lightening strike but before the Great Fire of 1666.

 In the centre of the panorama the spires of City churches dominate.